-Almonds hit the nutrition trifecta: They’re full of fiber, protein, and healthy fat, making them a great balanced snack choice, says Haynes.
+Almonds hit the nutrition trifecta: They’re full of fiber, protein, and healthy fat, making them a great balanced snack choice, says Maguire.

-But the fiber in avocados, combined with their rich, buttery taste, means you may not need to eat as much to feel satisfied, says Haynes.
+But the fiber in avocados, combined with their rich, buttery taste, means you may not need to eat as much to feel satisfied, says Maguire.

 In addition, the Journal of the American Heart Association published a study that found that eating one avocado per day as part of a moderate-fat, cholesterol-lowering diet can help lower LDL cholesterol levels.

 Pro tip: Just remember that avocado should be an addition to your meal, not the main dish.
-“Watch out for the chips and guacamole, as that can be a calorie bomb,” says Haynes.
+“Watch out for the chips and guacamole, as that can be a calorie bomb,” she advises.